The so-called Islamic State has issued threats to Canadians and specifically urged followers to attack on Canada Day. Should we be worried?

-First we must consider whether IS can actually pull this off.
-What likelihood is it that there is a planned terrorist attack?
-There are two main types of terrorist attacks; the first is large scale and complex, the second is smaller scale and usually perpetrated by so-called lone wolves.
+First we must consider whether the Islamic State can actually pull anything off.
+How likely is it that anything is actually planned?
+There are two main types of terrorist attacks.
+The first is large scale and complex, the second is smaller and usually perpetrated by so-called lone wolves.

-Large scale terrorist attacks are notoriously hard to pull off and it is why there are less of them.
-A 9/11 style attack requires significant funding and is much easier to intercept.
+Large scale terrorist attacks are challenging to organize.
+A 9/11 style attack requires significant funding and organization.
+This makes it much easier to intercept.
 The more stages in planning and the more actors involved means that the security apparatuses have more time and more opportunities to catch threats in early stages.

 What about a smaller scale attack?
 Small attacks are difficult to stop and difficult to predict.
-They are less destructive but still strike fear into populations.
+They are less destructive but still fear and harm.
 A radicalized individual can simply drive a truck into a crowd, begin stabbing at random, or fire bullets into a marketplace.
 This style of attack has been especially prevalent in Europe.
 They require no real planning or paper trail and therefore pose unique challenges to prevent.

-If the planning of these attacks can not be intercepted, we must then turn our attention to the individuals behind them.
-A “lone wolf” is a radicalized individual who pledges allegiance to a terrorist organization and carries out an attack on their behalf without the group’s official guidance or logistical support.
-A man in Belgium that becomes radicalized can simply drive a truck into a crowd and pledge allegiance to the Islamic State without ever interacting with the actual group.
-Some of these lone wolves are ideologically driven conservatives that profoundly believe in their religious interpretations.
-Some others are mentally unstable individuals who become radicalized seemingly by accident.
-Regardless of the underlying reasoning, halting and unraveling this form of Islamic radicalization is what must be done.
+If the planning of these attacks can not be intercepted, then we must turn our attention to the individuals behind them.
+A “lone wolf” is a radicalized individual who pledges allegiance to a terrorist organization and carries out an attack on their behalf, often without the group’s official guidance or logistical support.
+A man in Belgium that becomes radicalized can drive a truck into a crowd and pledge allegiance to the Islamic State without ever interacting with the actual group.
+Some of these lone wolves are ideologically driven conservatives that adamantly believe in their religious interpretations.
+Some others suffer from mental disorders and become radicalized due to their neurosis.
+Regardless of the underlying reasoning, finding and unraveling this form of radicalization is essential.
 Luckily Canada is also very good at this.

 Canada has very low levels of radicalization.
 We vet refugees thoroughly, we are quick to support struggling Muslims, and we engage with Imams to build bridges with Mosques.
 The Canadian government and the Canadian Islamic community often treat radicalization as a mental health problem.
 When they notice individuals becoming isolated, or particularly worrisome, they intervene and provide community support.
 Canada has escaped the violence we see in the US, or in Europe, and much credit is due to our proactive and thorough mental health approach.

-Terrorists win not by toppling governments but by striking fear and destabilizing communities and cultures.
+Terrorists win not by toppling governments but by striking fear and destabilizing communities.
 While there is always some risk of terrorism, and it is always possible for both the Canadian intelligence agencies and the Islamic communities to overlook a potential threat, we must never let these terrorists scare us into changing our way of life.